irinaverse/FinnegansWake/README.md

 - first discovered sentence is the math Δ sentence
 - selecting with pandas
 - the most weird part, including "iSpace"
-- Yes!, James Joyce nailed it nearly 100 years ago, with the term "iSpace"
+- Yes!, James Joyce nailed it 100 years ago, with the term "iSpace"

+The book $Finnegans$ $Wake$ began to appear in installments in 1924.